The World Revolves Around Me

 So we’re both sick but I think we’re good for each other.
 WE’LL SEE HOW IT GOES…

-At the time of this writing, this original painting is still available for purchase, as are 12×18″ signed, sealed, hand-numbered archival prints.
-Get in touch if you’d like to buy anything.
+At the time of this writing, this original painting is still available for purchase, as are 12×16-inch signed, sealed, hand-numbered archival prints.
+Get in touch if you’d like to ask about the original 3×4-foot painting.
+Hit the webstore to buy a print.

 Raygun Youth